waynesutton/promptboard/README.md

-# 1 Million Prompts | Track and generate AI images with openai DALL·E 3 on Convex, Cooked with Chef
+# 1 Million Prompts | Track and generate AI images with OpenAI DALL·E 3 on Convex, Cooked with Chef

 ## About